adamkurth/reborn_dev/doc/source/installation.rst

     pip install cfelpyutils

-An even easier way to setup your environment is to use the provided environmen files:
+An even easier way to setup your environment is to use the provided environment files:

 .. code-block:: bash